If you need me to do the homework helpline phone message please let me know.

 As their parent, you have some information on your child’s strengths and weaknesses.
 You may use this knowledge to work on additional topics/areas as you see fit.
 I list what we are currently learning/working on so that you can practice those skills.
 Time/3D shapes/place value/Money, these topics do not come up directly till 3rd or 4th quarter so I do not expect that if you work in that area your child would fully grasp the concepts.

 Research shows that reading something of interest to or with your child for the enjoyment of reading is beneficial.
 We are blessed to be participants in the Accelerated Reading (AR) program.
 Ms. K requires that first graders participate in the program as part of their reading grade.
 AR is tracked by points per semester.
 Your child will be given an AR paper in their reading folder by Ms. K, when your child has finished their book you will fill out this paper and send it to school with your child.
 Upon arriving at school the child will put their reading folder, including their AR paper, in the AR basket and I will know to send them to take the AR test.
 The AR test is a reading comprehension test based on the story they read.
-Ms. K will receive the test results and update the AR paper in your child’s folder.
+Your child may raise their hand and ask a question during the test.
+They may also bring in headphones to plug into the computer because some of the lower leveled books have a read aloud option.
+Once the test is complete, Ms. K will receive the test results and update the AR paper in your child’s folder.
 Ms. K sets these goals for your child each semester.
-First Graders should start reading for about 10 minutes a day.
-Overtime they should increase their reading stamina to 15-20 minutes a day.
-As always do what works best for your child as their parent you know them best.
 Please remember that this reading should be enjoyable.
 If your child is having a lot of trouble with the book then you should pick an easier book, one that has a lower level.
 The goal is to make them life long readers, we don’t want them frustrated.
 I want this to be a positive experience.
 Cuddle up with a good book and enjoy this experience together, this is a great bonding time.

 The following website is a place to look and see if books you have at home or at the public library are Accelerated Reader books, not every book is.
 Your child may also check out AR books from our library on their library day.
 The librarian does not make them check out AR books, so let me know or send a note if you want your child to check out a book specifically for AR.